HemVaria/film-findings-new/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+### **Edit Directly in GitHub**

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+- Make your changes and commit them.

-**Use GitHub Codespaces**
+### **Use GitHub Codespaces**

-- Navigate to the main page of your repository.
+- Go to your repository's main page.
-- Click on the "Code" button (green button) near the top right.
+- Click the "Code" button near the top right.
 - Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
+- Click on "New codespace" to launch an environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+- Make changes and commit them directly.

+## **What Technologies Are Used?**

-This project is built with .
+FilmFindings is built using:

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/c8e9b9c0-4679-4aa6-9365-7b6842cf531a) and click on Share -> Publish.
+## **How Can I Deploy This Project?**

+For deployment, you can use hosting services like Netlify, Vercel, or any other platform that supports static site hosting.

-## I want to use a custom domain - is that possible?
+## **Can I Use a Custom Domain?**

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Yes!
+If you want to deploy FilmFindings under your own domain, platforms like Netlify and Vercel offer easy custom domain configurations.

+---

+Let me know if you need any changes! 🚀